javascript-tutorial/en.javascript.info/2-ui/5-data-storage/01-cookie/article.md

 Imagine, you are logged into the site `bank.com`.
 That is: you have an authentication cookie from that site.
 Your browser sends it to `bank.com` on every request, so that it recognizes you and performs all sensitive financial operations.

-Now, while browsing the web in another window, you occasionally come to another site `evil.com`, that has a `<form action="https://bank.com/pay">` with hacker's account and JavaScript code that sends it automatically.
+Now, while browsing the web in another window, you occasionally come to another site `evil.com`, that has a `<form action="https://bank.com/pay">` with hacker's account and JavaScript code that submits it automatically.

-The form is submitted to the bank site, and your cookie is also sent, just because it's sent every time you visit `bank.com`.
+The form is submitted from `evil.com` directly to the bank site, and your cookie is also sent, just because it's sent every time you visit `bank.com`.
 So the bank recognizes you and actually performs the payment.

 ![](cookie-xsrf.png)

 That's called a cross-site request forgery (or XSRF) attack.

 Real banks are protected from it of course.
-All forms generated by `bank.com` have a special field, so called "xsrf protection token", that the evil page can't generate.
+All forms generated by `bank.com` have a special field, so called "xsrf protection token", that an evil page can't neither generate, nor somehow extract from a remote page (it can submit a form there, but can't get the data back).

 ### Enter cookie samesite option

-Now, cookie samesite option provides another way to protect from such attacks, that (in theory) should not require "xsrf protection tokens".
+Now, cookie `samesite` option provides another way to protect from such attacks, that (in theory) should not require "xsrf protection tokens".

 It has two possible values: